ZeningLin/PEneo/README.md

   --output_dir private_pretrained/layoutlmv3-base
 ```

 The scripts will automatically download the pre-trained weights, tokenizer, and config files from 🤗Huggingface hub and convert them to the required format.
 Results will be stored in the `private_pretrained` directory.
-If you want to use other backbones, you can change the `--backbone_name_or_path` parameter to the corresponding HF model id.
+If you want to use other backbones, you can change the `--backbone_name_or_path` parameter to the corresponding HF model ID.

-If the scripts failed to download the pre-trained files, you may manually download them through the links in the above table, and set the `--backbone_name_or_path` parameter to the local directory of the downloaded files.
+If the scripts fail to download the pre-trained files, you may manually download them through the links in the above table, and set the `--backbone_name_or_path` parameter to the local directory of the downloaded files.

 ## Fine-tuning